aaronroman/python-template/{{ cookiecutter.project_name }}/README.md

 # {{cookiecutter.project_name}}

 ## Description
-Project for client creation and management, featuring a compact storage system.
-Emphasis on data validation, logging, and testing is appreciated, alongside the project's organization and documentation.
+Project for Managing and Adding Customers.
+This project has an easy-to-use storage system.
+It checks data carefully, records details, and tests everything well.
+Everything is neatly arranged and easy to understand.
+It also focuses on managing errors well.
+Plus, the project uses Docker to keep everything running smoothly in its own container

 ## Development
 To prevent dependency conflicts, installing a virtual environment via the `venv` library is advisable.
 Being a Python package, installation in development mode is required for console execution.
-Use the command pip install -e . to install the package in development mode, allowing it to be executed from the console using python `{{cookiecutter.project_name}}/main.py`.
+Use the command `pip install -e .` to install the package in development mode, allowing it to be executed from the console using `python {{cookiecutter.project_name}}/main.py`.

 ## Rubric
 - Utilize `TinyDB` to create a database for client storage.